 I’m hope you will see immediately a few ways in which this isn’t a great way of asking somebody you’ve never met for advice on a potentially life and death matter!

-The enquirer doesn’t seem to be interested in what species the fungi are.
+In this example enquirer doesn’t seem to be interested in what species the fungi are.
 I once had such an enquiry from somebody who referred to themselves as a “gourmet”!
 How undescerning can you get!?
+Again, my example may seem extreme, but at least a third of the ID enquiries I get ask only if the pictured plant/mushroom is edible – not what it actually is.

 Sand, grass and even McDonalds are technically edible.
 Wild plants and fungi can range from deadly to delicious, but the vast majority fall somewhere between.
 Check out my blog on The Spectrum of Edibility.